Deathtrap (play): Synopsis

 Helga comes again to warn Sidney that Clifford is going to attack him.
-Sidney tells Clifford that he has completed work on the second act but needs to see if what he's written will be believable.
+Sidney tells Clifford that he has completed work on the second act but needs to see if what he has written will be believable.
 By "trying out" these bits, Sidney believes that he is laying the groundwork to make his intended murder of Clifford (to stop Clifford from actually writing the play about Myra's murder) look like self-defense.
 Clifford, however, is several steps ahead of Sidney.
 He has put blanks in Sidney's gun and now forces Sidney to handcuff himself to a chair.
 Sidney's attempt to kill Clifford has given Clifford the plot details he needs to complete his play.
 The handcuffs prove to be fake, and Sidney escapes and shoots Clifford with a crossbow.
 Sidney starts to telephone the police, but Clifford rises up behind him, pulls the arrow from his own body, and stabs Sidney.
 Both die.